 a continuity of experience throughout the school both within and among year groups

 the systematic progression through Early Years, KS1 and KS2

 that National Curriculum programmes of study and their associated strands, level descriptions and attainment target are given appropriate coverage

 that all children have access to a range of resources

 that children’s experiences are monitored and evaluated

 that resources are used to their full extent

 that resources and equipment are kept up to date as much as possible

 that staff skills and knowledge are kept up to date

-What has happened so far in 2017/2018 in Creative Curriculum across the Federation?
+What has happened so far in Creative Curriculum across the Federation?